hhexo/dd-star/README.md

 * GCC 4.8 (or later), or Clang 3.4 (or later)
 * A C++ standard library that supports the C++11 standard

-The build system will use whatever compiler is defined in $CC and $CXX.
+The build system will prefer Clang if both compilers are available.
+If none is found, it will use whatever is defined in $CC, $CXX and $LD, however these might not be compatible with the Clang or GCC flags.

 ### Tools

 * GNU Make 3.81 or later
 * Python 2.7
-* Git 1.7 or later
+* Git
 * [optional] Doxygen 1.8.x or later, for generating documentation

 I think Python 3.x should be OK too, but I have not tested it.